Bardolph-Automation-Inc/bardolph/docs/main.rst

 These are among the missing features that I'll be working on, in no particular
 order:

+* Access to zones on multi-zone devices.
 * Easy-to-use web server.
 * Flow of control, such as loops, branching, and subroutines.
 * Mathematical expressions.
-* Support for other devices (I don't own anything but multi-color bulbs).
+* Support for tiles.

 Project Name Source
 ###################